embecosm/chiphack/README.md

 ### Linux

-Simply run the `make` for the basic led example, for others run make followed by the project name, e.g. `make blink`
+Simply run `make` for the basic led example, for others run make followed by the project name, e.g. `make blink`

 ### macOS

 You will need to change the makefile, by commenting out the linux lines and uncommenting the mac lines, then as above.

 ### Windows

 You will need to copy the blackice.pcf into the folder you want to compile, then run `apio build --size 8k --type hx --pack tq144:4k`

 ## To upload programs